THXBurke/301-Final-Project/README.md

-# 301-Final-Project
-Always Write: Note Taking App
+# 301-Final-Project: Note Taking App
+##Always Write
+Always Write is an app inspired by physical note cards.
+It is designed for quick use and faster reading.